Belonging doesn't happen by accident.

 One conversation.
 Three voices.

 One book for the leader.
-One for the learner.
+One for the mentor.
 One for the student about to become both.

 The Ordinary Hours cover